-In this respect, it should be noted that as regards the relevance of MP Banque within the Group, as at 31 March 2020 MP Banque's contribution to the Group RWA was equal to 0.95 per cent.
-However, it should be further noted that MP Banque has no additional requirements imposed as from 1 January 2020 in accordance with the relevant 2019 SREP Decision.
+In this respect it should be noted that, as regards the relevance of MP Banque within the Group in terms of contribution to the Group RWA, MP Banque has no additional requirements imposed in accordance with the relevant SREP Decision.

-Finally, it is specified that the assignment of foreign subsidiaries (in particular, following the assignment of Banca Monte dei Paschi Belgio S.A. to funds managed by Warburg Pincus on 14 June 2019, the assignment of MP Banque) constitutes one of the Restructuring Plan's Commitments, and, therefore, in the event of the failed realisation of the sale of MP Banque, the Issuer will have to adopt alternative measures, such as a severely restricting the business of the subsidiary with consequent negative impact on the economic, capital and/or financial condition, also due to the significant restructuring costs and any reduction in deposit collection.
+Finally, the assignment of foreign subsidiaries (in particular, following the assignment of Banca Monte dei Paschi Belgio S.A. to funds managed by Warburg Pincus on 14 June 2019, the run-off of MP Banque) constitutes one of the Restructuring Plan's Commitments.

-In particular, with respect to MP Banque, the Issuer has already resolved to start an orderly winding-down process by setting up a plan in compliance with the provisions set out in Commitment no.14 "Disposal of Participations and business".
+In particular, with respect to MP Banque, the Issuer resolved to start an orderly winding-down process by setting up a plan in compliance with the provisions set out in Commitment no.14 "Disposal of Participations and business".
 Should the Issuer be unable to achieve this Commitment, in whole or in part, it might suffer the adverse effects of any orders adopted by the European Commission vis-à-vis the Italian State as a consequence of the failure to comply with the Commitments undertaken as part of the Restructuring Plan, with potential adverse effects, including material adverse effects, on the Issuer's and/or Group's assets, liabilities and financial situation.